Temagami: History

 The inspiration and wonder of the area were brought to millions around the world in 1907 when Grey Owl arrived in Temagami.
 He was employed by Keewaydin Canoe Camp as a guide, and later by the Ontario Department of Lands and Forests as a ranger.
 His subsequent books and extensive lecturing in Britain and the United States brought tremendous attention to northeastern Ontario and wildlife conservation.

 In 1968, Temagami was incorporated, first as an Improvement District, and 10 years later as a Township, consisting of the geographic townships of Strathy and Strathcona, together with parts of Briggs, Chambers, Best, Cassels, and Yates townships.

 In 1973, The Teme-Augama Anishnabai (TAA) exercised a land caution against development on the Crown land of 10,000 km2, most of the Temagami area.
 The Attorney General of Ontario pursued legal action against the Band for this caution.
 The TAA lost this court case in 1984 and the Band proceeded with an appeal to the Supreme Court of Canada.
 The Band lost this appeal and eventually the caution was lifted.

 In 1988, the Ontario Minister of Natural Resources, Vince Kerrio approved the expansion of the Red Squirrel Road, directly through Anishnabe territory.
-This prompted a series of roadblocks by the TAA and by the Temagami Wilderness Society in 1988-1989.
+This prompted a series of roadblocks by the TAA and by the Temagami Wilderness Society in 1988–1989.
 The Temagami First Nation's former chief Gary Potts was the leader of the TAA blockades.
 In 1991 the TAA and the Ontario government created the Wendaban Stewardship Authority to decide what to do with the four townships near the logging road.

-On January 1, 1998, the Township of Temagami was greatly enlarged through the merger with 17 unincorporated townships and became the Municipality of Temagami with town status.
+On January 1, 1998, the Township of Temagami was greatly enlarged from an area of 320.84 km2 to about 1900 km2 through the annexation of 17 unincorporated townships and became the Municipality of Temagami with town status.